After months of restrictions a Golf and Spa break at the luxurious Lough Erne Resort was just what the doctor ordered.

 There are two Championship golf courses, Castle Hume and the award winning Faldo Course, plus a top class Golf Academy.

 Lough Erne’s unique Thai Spa was awarded Northern Ireland’s Leading Spa Resort at the World Travel Awards in 2016.
 The Spa offers both authentic Thai Spa experiences and luxury Espa treatments.
-There is an excellent thermal suite, and infinity pool and gym.
-The thermal suite is complimentary to hotel guests.

 The atmosphere around the reception area was warm and friendly.
 As we waited to be checked in, my eyes were drawn to the richly decorated hallway and lounge area with its antique furniture and open fire.
 For a moment I had a sense of being in some fine Old Country House.